 Credits for Graduation.
-A tctal of 192 academic

-credits is required for graduation in each of the ccurses of the College.
-In addition, all students are required to carry physical training throughout the freshman and sophomore years without credit.
+A total of 192 academic credits is required for graduation in each of the courses of the College.
+In addition, all students are required to carry physical training throughout the freshman and sophomore years with a total of six credits.
 Men students are further required to carry military training throughout the freshman and sophomore years with a total of twelve credits.
-Points equal in number to the credits required for graduation must be earned.
+Points equal in number to the credits earned for graduation must be furnished.

 Change of Course.
-A student who wishes to change his course should secure permission from the President of the College and the Dean of his Division.
+A student who wishes to change his course should secure permission from the Dean of the College and the Dean of the Division to which he wishes to transfer.
 The entrance requirements of the course to which he desires to change must also be met.

-Adjustment of credits from one course to another may be made by securing a statement of work completed with the Registrar and submitting it to the Dean of the Division to which transfer is made.
+Adjustment of credits from one course to another may be made by securing a statement of work completed from the Registrar and submitting it to the Dean of the Division to which transfer is made.
 Changes are permitted only at the close of a term and when the student is not more than sixteen credits in arrears of his course.